 Not everyone wearing scrubs in a hospital operating room or outpatient surgery center is a nurse or a doctor.
 A surprising number of them are surgical technologists.
 In fact one of the most important members of the surgical team is the surgical technologist assigned to the unit.

 Surgical Techs are essential to the successful completion of surgery and to positive patient outcomes.
-According to the U.S. Bureau of Labor Statistics (BLS), this career field is expanding; growth in surgical technologist jobs is projected to be a solid 6 percent through 2031.
+According to the U.S. Bureau of Labor Statistics (BLS), this career field is expanding; growth in surgical technologist jobs is projected to be a solid 5.4% through 2032.

 Best States to Work for Surgical Technicians

 You may be surprised by some of the results.
 For example, California ranks first in both employment and median annual salary, but fails to make the Top 10 because it ranks a distant 49th in affordability.

 - Forecast for growth (2018-2028): 14.2%

 State highlights: With the most non-federal acute care hospitals of any state in the country, it’s no wonder Texas ranks first in employment for surgical technologists.
 It also does well in affordability, density of jobs, and projected growth—making it a strong state contender for anyone considering this role.